 The next step can be challenging because you have to be really honest with yourself.
 You need to assess your own behavior and evaluate whether they actually support the values that you espouse, particularly your must-have values.
 Humans are remarkably adept at identifying when behaviors and values are misaligned, and so you need to do all you can to get that right.
 Hopefully, by making your values vivid and well-articulated, you’ll be in a better position to align your leadership principles and behaviors with them now and going forward into the future.

 Step 4: State your values and invite people to give feedback.

-We can’t do it all ourselves though, because we all have our blind spots.
+We can’t do it all ourselves, though, because we all have our blind spots.
 It’s important that we seek objective feedback from others so that we know where we can improve.
-Just by telling a few people: “Here’s what I am, here’s what I am about” and then asking for feedback and constructive criticism, you’ll discover a world of insights that may have been invisible to you but are patently obvious to everyone else around you.
-This is where you will find if your values are actual lived values and not aspirational values.
+Just by telling a few people: “Here’s what I am, here’s what I am about,” and then asking for feedback and constructive criticism, you’ll discover a world of insights that may have been invisible to you but are patently obvious to everyone else around you.
+This is where you will find out if your values are actually lived values and not aspirational values.

 Awareness precedes choice.
 Before you can make any changes to your behaviors or your results, you have to be aware of how you’re currently operating.
 It’s only when you acknowledge the current reality and see yourself in it, that you can then choose to behave differently when in a new situation.
 Sticking your head in the sand is a surefire way to stagnate exactly where you are.

 Structure determines performance.
-Borrowing from behavioral economics, installing a structure and measuring its effects will drive performance improvement.
-Words are cheap and motivation is short-lived, but with the right structures and accountability in place you can make the sorts of changes that you’re hoping to make, understand whether the decisions you’ve made are on track towards your goals, and course correct if necessary.
+Borrowing from behavioral economics, installing a structure, and measuring its effects will drive performance improvement.
+Words are cheap, and motivation is short-lived, but with the right structures and accountability in place, you can make the sorts of changes that you’re hoping to make, understand whether the decisions you’ve made are on track toward your goals, and course correct if necessary.
 It’s only through this sort of intentional effort that you can grow.